Camera Calibration and World Coordinates

 In order to use the image to world plane transform mechanism of Adaptive Vision Studio, appropriate UI wizards are supplied:

-The most complicated use cases may need a direct use of filters, in such a case following steps are to be performed:
+Although using UI wizards is the recommended course of action, the most complicated use cases may need a direct use of filters, in such a case following steps are to be performed:

 - Camera calibration – this step is highly recommended to achieve accurate results, although not strictly necessary (e.g. when lens distortion errors are insignificant).